-Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure systems from silt, waste and sediment from the site.
-SWGW3 Prior to and during construction Prior to construction commencing on site, the mitigation measures outlined in the Supplementary Geotechnical Investigation Report at Appendix 13 are to be adopted, as required as part of the approval for the CEMP.
-To ensure the geotechnical constraints of the site are managed and the proposed buildings built to the relevant soil and groundwater characteristics Odour and Air Q uality AQ1 During construction Prior to construction commencing on site, a CEMP is to be prepared.
-The CEMP for the project (as per CON1) is to include (but not be limited to) air quality and dust control measures.
-To minimise the impact of dust generation on air quality in the locality during construction works.
-Aboriginal Herita ige AH1 During construction If any unexpected finds, human remains, Aboriginal objects or places are identified or unearthed during the construction works, works must cease.
-The Department of Climate Change, Energy, the Environment and Water (Heritage NSW) and the project archaeologist must be notified to make an assessment on the find and advise on any subsequent management that may be required before construction recommences on site To ensure protection of Aboriginal places and objects under the NSW National Parks and Wildlife Act 1974.
+Mitigati on Number /Name Aspect/Section Mitigation Measure Reason for Mitigation Measure Aborigina al Heritage - AH1 During construction If any unexpected Aboriginal objects, sites or places (or potential Aboriginal objects, site or places) are discovered during any construction work, all works in the vicinity must cease and the area must be appropriately protected.
+The department's Heritage Team is to be notified, and an archaeologist engaged to undertake a site inspection to assess the find in consultation with the Registered Aboriginal Parties (RAPs).
+Following the on-site assessment, the archaeologist and RAPs (if they attended the site) are to advise on whether further management, mitigation or approvals are required in consultation with the department's Heritage Team.
+Should Aboriginal objects be identified, these are to be registered in the Aboriginal Heritage Information Management System (AHIMS).
+An Aboriginal Heritage Impact Permit (AHIP) would also need to be obtained to impact the site.
+To ensure protection of Aboriginal places and objects under the NSW National Parks and Wildlife Act 1974.
 AH2 During construction A Stop Works Procedure is to be approved prior to the issue of the Crown Construction Certificate and implemented on site as part of the construction works in the instance that any suspected human remains are discovered during construction works.
-Any such discovery will result in: a) If suspected human remains are discovered, all works must be stopped, the remains must be left in place and protected from harm or damage. b) Once discovered, NSW Police must be notified immediately. c) If the remains are found to be likely Aboriginal in origin, the remains are to be reported to relevant Aboriginal parties and Heritage NSW. d) If the find is likely to be non-Aboriginal in To protect any discovered human remains.
+Any such discovery will result in: a) If suspected human remains are discovered, all works must be stopped, the remains must be left in place and protected from harm or damage. b) The department's Heritage Team is to be notified and a specialist archaeologist engaged to assess the find. c) Once discovered, NSW Police must be notified immediately in accordance with the Coroners Act 2009. d) If the remains are found to be likely Aboriginal in origin, the remains are to be reported to relevant Aboriginal parties and Heritage NSW. e) If the find is likely to be non-Aboriginal in origin and more than 100 years in age, the Heritage Act 1977. f) Aboriginal burials (older than 100 years) are protected under the To protect any discovered human remains.